Bicycling the Central Lakes

 From downtown Ashby, I rode down to the shore of Little Lake to visit the town’s 10-foot coot, apparently beloved by Ashby but hardly a glamour bird — the ducklike coot is the carp of the waterfowl world, graceless and barely edible.

-In Evansville, I caught up with Craig and Diane De Jong of Glenwood, who have ridden many of the best-known trails in Minnesota and Wisconsin and, with their daughter, Meg, were riding the trail for the first time.
+In Evansville, I caught up with Craig and Diane De Jong of nearby Glenwood, who have ridden many of the best-known trails in Minnesota and Wisconsin and were riding the trail for the first time.

 Diane De Jong, however, said she prefers trails with more tree cover: “This is more the prairie here,’’ she said.